karmesh-behera/snippets/README.md

 max_profit.py: Given a set of prices for securities on diff days, calculate which buy and sell results in maximal profit

 parity.py : compute the parity of a bit pattern

+singleton.py: implementing a singleton design pattern

+reach_end: reaching the end of an array positionally

+swapbits.py: swapping the position of two bits in a string

+transposematrix.py: transposing matrices in numpy